High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Introduction

 The rest of the article is organized as follows.
 Section \ref{subsec:model} outlines notations and assumptions used in this paper.
 Section \ref{subsec:VS} introduces the measure for sufficient dimension association.
+Section \ref{subsec:pc} discusses the relationship between the proposed SDA and the partial correlation measure.
 Section \ref{subsec:SIR} reviews the sliced inverse regression.
 Section \ref{subsec:est} presents the proposed estimator for SDA, while Section \ref{subsec:thm} delves into its theoretical properties.
 Sections \ref{subsec:se} and \ref{subsec:test} introduce standard error estimation and hypothesis testing methods, respectively.
 The finite sample performance of the proposed method is evaluated in Section \ref{sec:sim} through extensive simulations.
 In Section \ref{sec:real}, the method is applied to gene expression data from the ADNI study, focusing on identifying genes linked to Alzheimer's disease.
 We conclude the paper with a thorough discussion in Section \ref{sec:con}.